SS Eastland

-SS Eastland was a passenger ship based in Chicago and used for tours.
+SS Eastland was an American Great Lakes passenger ship.
 On July 24, 1915, the ship capsized while tied to a dock in the Chicago River.
-In total, 844 passengers and crew were killed in what is the largest loss of life from a single shipwreck on the Great Lakes.
+In total, 844 passengers and crew were killed in what is, as of 2026, the largest loss of life from a shipwreck on the Great Lakes and the Chicago area.

 After the disaster, Eastland was salvaged and sold to the United States Navy.
 After restorations and modifications, Eastland was designated a gunboat and renamed USS Wilmette.
 She was used primarily as a training vessel on the Great Lakes, and was scrapped after World War II.

 Construction

-The ship was ordered during 1902 by the Michigan Steamship Company and built by the Jenks Ship Building Company of Port Huron, Michigan.
-The ship was named in May 1903, immediately before her inaugural voyage.
+The ship was ordered in October 1902 by the Michigan Steamship Company and built by the Jenks Ship Building Company of Port Huron, Michigan.
+The ship was originally meant to be named The City of South Haven, but a rival company, the Dunkley Williams Transportation Company, built a ship with the same name.
+A brief construction contest was held to determine who could use the name The City of South Haven.
+Dunkley Williams ultimately won.
+As a result, the Michigan Steamship Company held another contest, asking anyone to submit a name for the ship.
+565 proposals were ultimately sent in, with suggestions like Majestic or Hiawatha.
+The ship was named "Eastland" in May 1903, immediately before her inaugural voyage, by a Mrs. David Reid of South Haven.
+It was named as such because it was built for the lands east of Chicago.

 History

 Early problems

-On 27 July of her 1903 inaugural season, the ship struck the laid-up tugboat George W. Gardner, which sank at its dock at the Lake Street Bridge in Chicago.
-Eastland received only minor damage.
+On July 27th of her 1903 inaugural season, the ship struck the laid-up tugboat, George W. Gardner, which sank at its dock at the Lake Street Bridge in Chicago.
+Eastland received only minor damage with no fatalities.

 Mutiny on the Eastland

-On 14 August 1903, while on a cruise from Chicago to South Haven, Michigan, six of the ship's firemen refused to stoke the fire for the ship's boiler, claiming that they had not received their potatoes for a meal.
+On August 14th, 1903, while on a cruise from Chicago to South Haven, Michigan, six of the ship's firemen refused to stoke the fire for the ship's boiler, claiming that they had not received their potatoes for a meal.
 When they refused to return to the fire hole, Captain John Pereue arrested the six men at gunpoint.
 Firemen George Lippen and Benjamin Myers, who were not a part of the group of six, stoked the fires until the ship reached harbor.
 Upon the ship's arrival in South Haven, the six men were taken to the town jail and charged with mutiny.
 Shortly thereafter, Captain Pereue was replaced.
+The charges against the mutineers were eventually dropped months later.